 People's lives depend on your safe installation of our products.
 It is important to follow all instructions shipped with this product.
 This device is to be installed by a trained electrician who is thoroughly familiar with the National Electrical Code and/or Canadian Electrical Code and will follow the NEC and/or CEC Guidelines as well as all local codes.
+NEPA70, Chapter 5, "Special Occupancies," must be followed.

-The selection of the mounting location for this Informer100 Speaker, its controls, and the routing of the wiring is to be accomplished under the Facilities Engineer and the Safety Engineer direction.
+The selection of the mounting location for this Informer100 Speaker, its controls, and the routing of the wiring are to be accomplished under the direction of the Facilities Engineer and the Safety Engineer.
 Listed below are some other important safety instructions and precautions you should follow:

 - Electrocution or severe personal injury can occur when performing various installation and service functions such as making electrical connections, drilling holes, or lifting equipment.
-Therefore, only experienced electricians should install this product per national, state, and any other electrical codes having jurisdiction.
+Therefore, only experienced electricians should install this product in accordance with national, state and any other electrical codes having jurisdiction.
 Perform all work under the direction of the installation or service crew safety foreman. - Read and understand all instructions before installing, operating, or servicing this equipment. - All effective warning sounds may, in certain circumstances, cause permanent hearing loss.
-Take appropriate precautions, such as wearing hearing protection.
-The maximum sound level exposure limits specified in OSHA 29 CFR 1910 should not be exceeded. - For optimum sound distribution, do not install this speaker where objects would block any portion of the front of the Informer100 Speaker. - Do not paint the Informer100 Speaker.
+Take appropriate precautions such as wearing hearing protection.
+Maximum sound level exposure limits specified in OSHA 29 CFR 1910 should not be exceeded. - For optimum sound distribution do not install this speaker where objects would block any portion of the front of the Informer100 Speaker. - Do not paint the Informer100 Speaker.
 No finish or coating is required.
-Paint may obstruct the sound output, reducing the effectiveness of the horn. - Establish a procedure to check the signal system for proper activation and operation routinely. - Any maintenance to the unit MUST be performed by a trained electrician per NEC Guidelines and local codes.
+Paint may obstruct the sound output, reducing the effectiveness of the horn. - Establish a procedure to routinely check the signal system for proper activation and operation. - Any maintenance to the unit MUST be performed by a trained electrician in accordance with NEC Guidelines and local codes. - Never alter the unit in any manner.

-- Never alter the unit in any manner. - The nameplate should NOT be obscured, as it contains cautionary and/or other information of importance to maintenance personnel. - After installation and completion of the initial system test, provide a copy of these instructions to all personnel responsible for the operation, periodic testing, and maintenance of the equipment. - File these instructions in a safe place and refer to them when maintaining and/or reinstalling the device.
+- The nameplate should NOT be obscured, as it contains cautionary and/or other information of importance to maintenance personnel. - After installation and completion of the initial system test, provide a copy of these instructions to all personnel responsible for operation, periodic testing, and maintenance of the equipment. - File these instructions in a safe place and refer to them when maintaining and/or reinstalling the device. - This equipment is suitable for use in Class I, Division 2, Groups A, B, C, D; Class II, Division 2, Groups F and G; Class III or nonhazardous locations only. - Substitution of any components may impair suitability for Division 2.